School Streets in Harrow

 • Allowing space for social distancing outside of schools

-These schemes create spaces for children to walk safely to school and help reduce emissions in the area.
+These schemes create a safe space for children to walk to school and help reduce emissions in the area.
 They also improve the environment for local residents.

 See the Harrow School Street locations